bonny/WordPress-Simple-History/readme.txt

 ### Unreleased 4.n.n (n n)

-- Misc UI changed, including add new logo and a shortcut to the settings page.
+- UI changes, including a new logo and a shortcut to the settings page.
 - Add function `get_view_history_page_admin_url()`.

 ### 4.6.0 (September 2023)